Places in Luxembourg

 • for short-term studies or training

-If you’re travelling to Luxembourg and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you’re travelling to other Schengen countries as well, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries in the 180 days before you travel count towards your 90 days.
+If you overstay the 90-day visa-free limit, you may be banned from entering Schengen countries for up to 3 years.

-Vaccination requirements
+Vaccine requirements

 Customs rules

-Taking money into Luxembourg
+Taking food into Luxembourg

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant at all times.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.